45 Years Ago: Rolling Stones Stage Benefit Concert for Nicaragua Earthquake Victims

 The Rolling Stones lifted their unofficial ban on doing benefit concerts on Jan.
 18, 1973, when they performed to aid the earthquake victims of Nicaragua.

 Pink Floyd’s Nick Mason on ‘The Early Years’ Box Set and More: Exclusive Interview

 We spoke with Pink Floyd's drummer about the pre-'Dark Side of the Moon' days of the band.

-Jimi Hendrix's fortunes changed when fashion model Linda Keith convinced Animals' bassist Chas Chandler to see Hendrix at the Café Wha? in New York's Greenwich Village.
+Jimi Hendrix's fortunes changed when a fashion model convinced Animals bassist Chas Chandler to see the guitarist perform.

 13 Days as a Beatle: The Sad History of Jimmie Nicol